Plecoptera: Perlodidae of Gunnison County, ColoradoMegarcys signata Laramide Springfly(Hagen 1874)

 Megarcys signata nymphs have been popular research subjects in the upper Gunnison Basin around the Rocky Mountain Biological Lab (RMBL).
 Common and easy to catch in the summer, these stoneflies are robust and relatively easy to handle and observe (as are Kogotus modestus).
 Both the Peckarsky and Allan Labs at RMBL have worked with this species.
 In fact Megarcys is such a popular research subject, you may want to read the annotations in the references of this webpage to enjoy them :-)

-This adult was running and rushing around the rocks and spray in a steep tributary to Copper Creek on 18 July 2007.
+This adult was running around the rocks and spray in a steep tributary to Copper Creek on 18 July 2007.

 Locations Collected